View of Sighisoara

 Streets of Sighisoara

 We loved our stay at Pensiune Citadela Sighisoara, with a view of the famed clock tower out our window.
-Although I recommend anyone else staying there to ask for a room that is not on the top floor, as the slanted roof really cut down the space in the room.
-Also, we stayed for four nights, and as mentioned above, got a little bored.
-It is a tiny city, two nights there would have been plenty.
+However, we recommend asking for a room that is not on the top floor, as the slanted roof really reduces the space in the room.
+Also, we stayed for four nights and, as mentioned above, got a little bored.
+It is a tiny city; two nights there would have been plenty.

 Similar Posts